Orcbolg1/Deli-Kart/README.md

 ![fifth.png](pics%2Ffifth.png)

 ![sixth.png](pics%2Fsixth.png)

 ### Future Work

-Features or extensions of this application to work on the future
+* Would like to add a function to add multiple toppings at once instead of manually typing each one each time.
+* More classes, order screen was huge class that ran everything
+* GUI

 ### Thanks